Child wearing wetsuit swimming in a waterfall in summer with green trees and blue skies

 Directions to Keld Waterfalls

-After a short distance, you will see an offshoot path to your left, that is handily signposted Upper Kisdon Falls.
+3. After a short distance, you will see an offshoot path to your left, that is handily signposted Kisdon Falls.
 You need to take this to head down to the bottom of the Upper Falls.
 It is narrow, and reasonably tricky underfoot, but easy to follow, and clear.
-Be aware that the path is muddy and slippery as it nears the waterfalls.
+Be aware that the path is muddy and slippery as it nears the waterfalls with a rope to aid access.
 At the bottom, turn left to head up to the waterfalls.

-Here, you will find a popular wild swim spot.
-We opted to not dip whilst we were there, as the current was strong, and the water deep (with two young swimmers this is always a consideration!)
-However, for an older more confident swimmer this is a great spot! (see the bottom of the page for safety information about wild swimming.)
+4. Here, you will find a popular wild swim spot.
+For an older more confident swimmer this is the perfect swim spot! (see the bottom of the page for more information.)
 What 3 Words location is nicknames.itineration.spooned.

-Head back to the footbridge, and follow the track as it leads up and round to the right.
+6. Head up the bank to the footpath or track back to the footbridge, and follow the path as it leads up and round.
 At the top there is a T-Junction.
 You need to turn left and head upwards until you reach a farmhouse.
 Here the path splits into two.
 You need to take the lower path, that heads around the back of the farmhouse.
 It is wide and stony.

-Follow this stony track as it heads towards Park Bridge, it descends towards Currack Force (which is not hugely accessible, the best falls are really hard to get to) then it will eventually end at the road.
+7. Follow this stony track as it heads towards Park Bridge, it descends towards Currack Force (which is not hugely accessible, the best falls are tricky to find) then it will eventually end at the road.

-It is a cool proper forcey force, so well worth the visit, but so is the final waterfall, so turn back, and head along the path you came on.
+12. It is a cool proper forcey force, so well worth the visit, but so is the final waterfall, so turn back, and head along the path you came on.
 Head along the stony track that provides access to the pitches by the river, until you reach the end.
 There is another path here that takes you through to Hoggarth’s Leap.
-Another great little swim spot for the kids (although we didn’t swim here… the kids were gutted!)
+Another great little swim spot for the kids, but be mindful again that there are deep river pools here.

 Catrake Force in Keld